What is your Ofsted rating?

-How early do I need to put my child’s name down to attend Atherton House?
+When should I put my child’s name down to attend Atherton House School?

-As soon as possible is always best, for we have restrictions on how many children we can accommodate in each phase group.
-It is best to secure your place, so you are not disappointed.
-Should you apply closer to your required start date we may not have a vacancy for your child.
+We recommend securing your place as soon as possible because we have restrictions on how many children we can accommodate in each phase group.
+Should you apply closer to your required start date, we may not have a vacancy for your child.

 How do I book a place for my child?

 Upon receipt of your enquiry form, the Nursery Manager will forward details of our online application process to you.
 Please complete and send the deposit to secure your place.